musahas/ExtractTransformLoad_MiniProject/README.md

 ## 1. Introduction

-  - This ETL project includes ETL using Python, Pandas, and Python dictionary methods to extract and transform the data.
+  - This project includes ETL using Python, Pandas, and Python dictionary methods to extract and transform the data.
 After the tranforamtion, four CSV files created and uploaded to Psotgres database.
 ---

 ## 2. Tools Used